traefik/traefik/docs/content/getting-started/configuration-overview.md

 traefik --configFile=foo/bar/myconfigfile.yml
 ```

-!!! important _static_ & _dynamic_ configuration cannot be in the same file
+!!! important "_static_ & _dynamic_ configuration cannot be in the same file"

     In order to provide _dynamic configuration_ from a file, you'll need to create an other file,
-    reference it in your _static configuration_ file using the [File provider](/providers/file/).
+    reference it in your _static configuration_ file using the [File provider](../providers/file.md).
     Any _dynamic configuration_ seen in the _static configuration_ file is **discarded without warnings**.

 ### Arguments